lechefran/python_slam/README.md

 PnP refinement now validates its initial and refined hypotheses and can try one VVS fallback when LM fails or worsens the candidate cost.
 See [pose-refinement behavior and evidence](docs/pose-refinement.md); coverage and residual acceptance thresholds remain unchanged.

-[Numerical conditioning](docs/numerical-conditioning.md) documents default centered fitting, seed recovery and consensus refits.
-The requested full dashcam replay retains all 1,180 baseline accepted frame IDs and adds 505, reaching 1,685 poses.
-This measures coverage, with real-road accuracy still unqualified.
+[Numerical conditioning](docs/numerical-conditioning.md) documents centered fitting, seed recovery and consensus refits.
+[Spatial support](docs/spatial-support.md) adds bounded landmark replenishment and concentration diagnostics.
+Together they retain every baseline accepted frame and reach 1,796 poses on the requested 1,800-frame dashcam replay, with no tracking loss after initialization.
+Real-road accuracy remains unqualified.

 ## Linux container and CI